Amendment in Central Motor Vehicles Rules to promote clean fuel in rural India

 It is cheaper also as CNG prices are far more consistent than fluctuating petrol prices.
 Also, the average mileage of CNG vehicles is better than that of diesel/petrol driven vehicles, the minister had said.

 Explaining to farmers the specific benefits of converting tractors to CNG, Gadkari had said test reports indicate that the retrofitted tractor produces more/equal power in comparison to a diesel-run engine.
-(AGENCIES)
+(PTI)

 Amendment in Central Motor Vehicles Rules to promote clean fuel in rural India

-NEW DELHI: The Ministry of Road Transport and Highways has notified an amendment in the Central Motor Vehicles Rules, with an aim to promote clean fuel in rural India.
+NEW DELHI, May 21: The Ministry of Road Transport and Highways has notified an amendment in the Central Motor Vehicles Rules, with an aim to promote clean fuel in rural India.